-If you are offered a grant, we will expect you to prepare a costed management and maintenance plan which tells us how you will look after the physical infrastructure once the project is complete.
+If you are offered a grant, you will be required to submit a costed management and maintenance plan which details how you will look after the physical infrastructure once the project is complete.
 As part of our standard terms of the grant, we will also ask you to maintain the benefits of your project in the future.
 That means we will expect you to make sure that the work we have funded is kept in good condition.
 We will expect your organisation to adopt your management and maintenance plan, to integrate it into your existing policies for management and care, and to provide financial resources to implement that plan for the period of the funding agreement.
-Historic England have published further guidance on maintenance plans (https://historicengland.org.uk/advice/technical-advice/buildings/maintenance-plans-for-older-buildings/) and maintaining building services
+Historic England have published further guidance on maintenance plans and maintaining building services.